Un contre-exemple \`a la r\'eciproque du crit\`ere de Forni pour la positivit\'e des exposants de Lyapunov du cocycle de Kontsevich-Zorich: Abstract

 \section{Abstract}

-{\bf A counterexample to the reciprocal of Forni criterion about positivity of Lyapunov exponents of the Kontsevich-Zorich cocycle} \\ We study two square-tiled surfaces, one with $8$ squares inside $\Omega \mathcal{M}_3(2,2)$, and other with $9$ squares inside $\Omega \mathcal{M}_4(3,3)$, resp.
-In these examples, the dimensions of the isotropic subspaces (in absolute homology) generated by the waist curves of the maximal cylinders in any fixed rational direction are $2$ and $3$ resp.
-Hence, a geometrical criterion of G.~Forni for the non-uniform hyperbolicity of Kontsevich-Zorich (KZ) cocycle can't be applied to these examples.
+{\bf A counterexample to the reciprocal of Forni criterion about positivity of Lyapunov exponents of the Kontsevich-Zorich cocycle} \\ We introduce two square-tiled surfaces, one with $8$ squares inside $\Omega \mathcal{M}_3(2,2)$, and the other with $9$ squares inside $\Omega \mathcal{M}_4(3,3)$, respectively.
+In these examples, the dimensions of the isotropic subspaces (in absolute homology) generated by the waist curves of the maximal cylinders in any fixed rational direction are $2$ and $3$ respectively.
+Hence, a geometrical criterion of G.~Forni for the non-uniform hyperbolicity of Kontsevich-Zorich (KZ) cocycle can not be applied to these examples.
 Nevertheless, we prove that there are no vanishing exponents and the spectrum is simple for these two square-tiled surfaces.
 In particular, the non-vanishing of exponents of KZ cocycle for a regular measure doesn't imply that the support of this measure contains a completely periodic surface whose waist curves of maximal cylinders generates a Lagrangian subspace in its absolute homology.

 \selectlanguage{francais}